n8n Approval Timeouts and Escalation: A Practical Guide

 - If timed out -> Auto-approve, flag for audit

-For a three-level escalation, you end up with roughly 15 to 20 nodes.
-The workflow becomes wide, hard to read, and brittle.
 Changing the timeout at one level means recalculating every downstream timeout.
 Adding a new escalation level means inserting another Send-and-Wait plus If block in the middle of the chain.
+This is how a refund approval turns into a floor plan.

 Approach 2: Polling with a Separate Monitor Workflow